hussner/namingconvention/nc_main.md

 #### 3.4.1 Management Groups

-Management groups are not following the generic pattern as their structure is strictly defined and won't be changed for a long time period.
-Management group names are strings consists of lowercase english only characters, numbers and dash could be used as delimiter to enhance the readability.
+Management groups are not following the generic pattern as their structure is strictly defined and won't be changed for a long  period of time.
+Management group names are strings consisting of lowercase English only characters, numbers and dash could be used as delimiters to enhance readability.

 >- htss
 >- landing-zones